• Skip to primary navigation

 • Non-Toxic Sunscreen

-Whether you are trying to conceive naturally, doing IVF, or already pregnant, (or heck! just a human!), the good news is there are SO MANY fertility-safe and pregnancy-safe non-toxic makeup brands for you to choose from.
+Whether you are trying to conceive naturally, doing IVF, or already pregnant, (or heck! just a human!), the good news is there are SO MANY non-toxic, fertility-safe and pregnancy safe makeup brands for you to choose from.
 (I recently rounded up some non-toxic skincare options as well!)

-How do you know which brands to pick?
+How do you know which natural brands to pick?
 Which ingredients are safe and which ones should be avoided at all costs?
-Today, I’m walking you through the basics so you know what to keep an eye out for!
+Continue reading and I’m going to walk you through the basics so you know what to keep an eye out for and what guides to look for!

-Non-toxic makeup for fertility and pregnancy, and the toxic ingredients linked to infertility, cancer, and other health issues
+Non-toxic pregnancy-safe makeup and the toxic ingredients linked to infertility, cancer, and other health issues

 These make-up ingredients are dangerous for fertility and pregnancy, and need to be avoided.
 Here is what you need to eliminate from your routine if you are trying to conceive, or if you’re pregnant, when shopping for makeup: